Skip to main content

 What happens if I miss the 120-day publication deadline?

 The NY Department of State will suspend your LLC's authority to conduct business.
 You can typically reinstate by completing publication late, but you should avoid suspension because it creates legal complications with contracts, lawsuits, and compliance.
-If you're approaching the deadline, contact us immediately—we may be able to expedite the process.

 Can I change my LLC's county designation after filing?